Is it still worth taking your event online?

 But the benefits of running your event online go way beyond social distancing.

-Here are five reasons you might want to go "hybrid" by including an online component:
+Here are four reasons you might want to go "hybrid" by including an online component to your next event:

 1. It's affordable (and profitable)